JetBrains/python-skeletons/README-obsolete.md

-''The python-skeletons repository is *deprecated*.
-Use PEP 484 and Typeshed insetead.''
+_The python-skeletons repository is *deprecated*.
+Use PEP 484 and Typeshed insetead._